The Darwinian Trap Titelbild

 In this eye-opening work, Rönn shows that we must learn to cooperate in new ways if we are to escape these evolutionary traps in our daily lives and solve our biggest existential threats.
 Evolution may be to blame for the trap—but humans need not fall for it.
 Our salvation, he writes, will involve the creation of new systems that understand, track, and manage what humankind values most.

-Bold, brilliant, and ultimately optimistic, The Darwinian Trap gives listeners a powerful new lens on our world and its problems, and invites us to rethink our priorities for the sake of generations to come.
+Bold, brilliant, and ultimately optimistic, The Darwinian Trap gives readers a powerful new lens on our world and its problems, and invites us to rethink our priorities for the sake of generations to come.

 * This audiobook edition includes a downloadable PDF containing charts, graphs, and diagrams.

-Erfolg im Beruf Wissenschaft Zukunftsstudien
+Erfolg im Beruf Sozialwissenschaften Wissenschaft Zukunftsstudien

 Kritikerstimmen